 My exams are over (yaaay!), so I can finally get back to reading properly now.
 Instead of starting with a review right away, I wanted to write a post today about something more personal: friendship.

-When I just turned 17 and the opportunity of online chatrooms opened up, I didn’t hesitate to go in.
-Talking to foreign people in other languages was a dream come true!
+When I had just turned 17 and the opportunity of online chatrooms opened up, I didn’t hesitate to go in.
+Talking to people from all over the world, in different languages no less, was a dream come true!
 That’s how I met Aditya, better known as Yogi, a guy from India who was studying at the Miami University in Oxford, Ohio, in the US.
 We became pen pals and also sent each other copious amounts of emails for months on end.
-When he suggested to fly to Holland and visit me, I thought that was some pretty exciting shit.
+When he suggested to fly to Holland to come and visit me, I thought that was some pretty exciting shit.
 Especially for a teenager with a very adventurous mind, yet who had been living in a small boring town all her life where nothing ever happened.

 Yogi flew to Amsterdam and then hopped on a train to Utrecht.
 Some of his personal belongings were stolen on that particular train ride, so when my parents and I picked him up at the train station in Utrecht, he should’ve been well worn out and aggravated.
 Instead, though, he was still very cheerful and energetic.
 I didn’t think much of it at the time, but years later, I can only look back at it with utter respect.